 We find dog behavior, and how they think, to be utterly fascinating!
 We’re excited to help you not only resolve challenges you may be having with your dog, but also deepen your bond with your four-legged family member through communication and understanding.

-At the end of the day, our commitment is that both you and your dog are left feeling confident, and that your experience working together is anchored in your relationship with each other.
+Our commitment to you and your dog is that you are both left feeling confident, and that your experience working together is anchored in your connection with each other.
 Remember, dogs and people have been living together for over ten thousand years – let’s have your relationship with your dog reflect that!